-Read on to learn about possible education, age, math, and physical requirements.
-We also created a summary of necessary tools and safety equipment.
+Read on to learn about possible education, age, mathematical, and physical requirements.
+We also include a list of necessary tools and safety equipment you may need.

 Diploma & GED

 To apply to most trade schools, not just welding schools, you need a high school diploma recognized by your state.
 You may also use a GED, or some other state-authorized equivalency exam.

 Normally, you must be at least 16 years of age to apply to a trade school.
 Some programs in some states may require you to be at least 17 or 18 years old.
 All states have their own laws, and schools have different admissions processes.
 The quickest way to learn your state regulations is to speak to your trade school admissions adviser.